thecolorblocks/ordlotte/README.md

 So, a lottery system that is truly fair and open aligns with the spirit of the blockchain.

-Ordinals emerged as a breeding ground for new protocols to emerge.
+Ordinals emerged as a breeding ground for new open protocols to emerge.

 Sats Names.
 BRC20.
 Bitmaps.